nazmulidris/coordinator/README.md

 ```

 ## 2. `onNestedScroll`
-This method is called repeatedly while the RV scrolls (fling or scroll).
+This method is called repeatedly while the `RecyclerView` scrolls (fling or scroll).
-In this method we can determine if the user has flung the RV and it has can't scroll anymore.
-The
+In this method we can determine if the user has flung the `RecyclerView` and it has
-`type` parameter lets us know if whether the user has flung (`TYPE_NON_TOUCH`) or if the user is
+can't scroll anymore.
+The `type` parameter lets us know if whether the user has flung
-scrolling (`TYPE_TOUCH`).
-And if `dyUnconsumed` has an integer (that is > 0) this means that
+(`TYPE_NON_TOUCH`) or if the user is scrolling (`TYPE_TOUCH`).
+And if `dyUnconsumed`
+has an integer (that is > 0) this means that the `RecyclerView` has stopped consuming
-the RV has stopped consuming the Y axis movement, the remainder dY value is unconsumed.
+the Y axis movement, the remainder dY value is unconsumed.
 This
-provides us a trigger to then do something w/ this left over velocity, after the RV has stopped
+provides us a trigger to then do something w/ this left over velocity, after the
-scrolling.
-This method keeps getting called until the nested scroll has ended (when
+`RecyclerView` has stopped scrolling.
+This method keeps getting called until the
-`onStopNestedScroll` is called).
+nested scroll has ended (when `onStopNestedScroll` is called).

-While this method is getting called, the user is free to move the RV.
-They can launch another
+While this method is getting called, the user is free to move the `RecyclerView`.
-scroll / fling gesture while the previous one is settling.
-In this case the `onNestedFling` method
+They can launch another scroll / fling gesture while the previous one is settling.
+In this case
-will be called, and that allows us to know that the fling / scroll operation begins again.
-The
+the `onNestedFling` method will be called, and that allows us to know that the fling / scroll
-`FlingData` object is reset when this occurs.
-The reset also occurs when the `onStopNestedScroll`
+operation begins again.
+The `FlingData` object is reset when this occurs.
+The reset also occurs
-is called (and the overscroll comes to an end after settling).
+when the `onStopNestedScroll` is called (and the overscroll comes to an end after settling).